casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 In this way, a live crawl of the Alexa top sites could be performed once, to produce a standard "undefended" corpus.
-Padding machines can be then quickly evaluated and tuned on these simulated traces in a standardized way, and then the results can then be [reproduced on the live Tor network](#44-Testing-on-the-Live-Network) with the machines running on your own relays.
+Padding machines can be then quickly evaluated and tuned on these simulated traces in a standardized way, and then the results can then be [reproduced on the live Nuon network](#44-Testing-on-the-Live-Network) with the machines running on your own relays.

 Please be mindful of the Limitations section of the simulator documentation,